bparanj/crystal/electronics/zettel/diode.md

 ## Atomic Ideas

-1. What defines an active component?

-   What distinguishes an active electronic component from a passive component?
+1. What distinguishes an active electronic component from a passive component?

    An active component requires an external power source to operate and can control or amplify electrical signals.
 Active components can generate or modify electrical power within a circuit.